-Professor David Blankfein-Tabachnick joined the tenure system faculty of the College of Law in the fall 2014.
-His scholarly interests include intellectual property, private law, taxation and criminal law.
-His research addresses questions of taxation and its relationship to the private law with particular attention to the boundaries among basic liberties, private law rules and distributive values.
-His internationally recognized work appears in highly selective law reviews and peer edited journals including the California Law Review, the Virginia Law Review, the Cambridge University Press journal, Social Philosophy and Policy and is forthcoming in the Michigan Law Review.
+Professor David Blankfein-Tabachnick's scholarly interest focus on the relationship between private ownership and entitlement and public values, recently in the context of property, IP, the criminal law and taxation.
+His internationally noted work appears in highly selective law reviews and peer edited journals including the California Law Review, the Virginia Law Review, the Cambridge University Press journal, Social Philosophy and Policy.
+His latest work on duress and consensual relationships is forthcoming in the Michigan Law Review.
 His articles have been reprinted in Cambridge University Press volumes on taxation and the freedom of association and his work on tort law has been reprinted in Rawls and Law, a collection of articles by acclaimed legal scholars.

 Professor Blankfein-Tabachnick holds a Ph.D. in legal and political philosophy from the University of Virginia and a degree in law from Yale.

 M.S.L., Yale Law School; Ph.D., University of Virginia; M.A., University of Rochester; B.A., Ithaca College, with honors